Roasted Butternut Squash Soup

 Roast the Squash:

-- Let cool for 10 minutes, then scoop flesh into a bowl and discard skin.
+3. Turn squash face down and roast until tender, about 45-50 minutes.
+Let cool for 10 minutes, then scoop flesh into a bowl.

 Sauté Aromatics:

-- While squash roasts, warm 1 tbsp butternut squash seed oil in a medium skillet over medium heat.
+1. Warm 1 tbsp House Blend Olive Oil in a medium skillet over medium heat.

-- Add minced garlic and cook until fragrant, about 1 minute, stirring frequently.
+3. Add minced garlic and cook until fragrant, about 1 minute.

 Blend the Soup: